jamiedumont/hugo-jamiedumont.co.uk/content/blog/statamic-membership-site.md

 If you want, feel free to add some styling to the layout that you want used on every page (margins, default fonts, etc).

 ### Routing
-As I mentioned towards the start, I’m going to be setting up all of these pages as _“routes”_ just because there’s no need at this stage to let Control Panel users update content on these pages.
+As I mentioned towards the start, I’m going to be setting up all of these pages as _“routes”_ because there’s no need at this stage to let Control Panel users update content on these pages.

 This is done simply by heading to `/site/settings/routes.yaml` and defining a URL and the template that should be rendered on that page.
 We’ll go ahead and define all of the routes that we need up front, which looks something like this: